 And out from Killyleagh is going suède to all the leading makers of shoes on the Rome-Paris-London style axis.
 For suède is pervading all of the excessive fashion places.
-This is partly because of the trend for shoes to match the clothes with which they’re worn; suède may be produced within the greatest subtleties of colour.
-Again, it’s far partially due to the femininity of to-day’s fashions; suède, while it is crafted from child leather-based, is a smooth, nearly sensual material; flexible, supple, lending itself to the maximum complicated designs for the maximum fashionable shoes.
+This is partly because of the trend for shoes to match the clothes they wear; suède may be produced within the greatest subtleties of color.
+Again, it’s far partially due to the femininity of today’s fashions; suède, while crafted from child leather-based, is a smooth, nearly sensual material; flexible, supple, lending itself to the maximum complicated designs for the maximum fashionable shoes.

-And yet again, the pervasion of suède is in a few components because of the chrome-tanning technique at Killyleagh, which produces suède containing no resin and with no plastic floor (the foot can, so to speak, breathe); and which, inside the new Uta-pruf model, is water-repellent – after carrying inside the wet it handiest must be sponged or brushed with a totally gentle brush.
-Pastel, peach-bloom, and crimson mushroom suèdes made the maximum captivating footwear for this maximum uncharming summer time.
-Autumn colours are riper, richer: berry red, leaf browns, ripe plums, lush black.
+And yet again, the pervasion of suède is in a few components because of the chrome-tanning technique at Killyleagh, which produces suède containing no resin and with no plastic floor (the foot can, so to speak, breath); and which, inside the new Uta-proof model, is water-repellent – after carrying inside the wet it handiest must be sponged or brushed with a totally gentle brush.
+Pastel, peach-bloom, and crimson mushroom suèdes made the maximum captivating footwear for this maximum uncharming summertime.
+Autumn colors are riper, richer: berry red, leaf browns, ripe plums, lush black.
 Shoes themselves have taken on a medieval turn.
-There is a hint of medieval Venice in the lengthy, slim escarpin from the Dior-Delman series in Paris; of medieval England inside the town bootee, half-manner between a shoe and a boot, designed by using Charles Creed to go together with his autumn collection.
+There is a hint of medieval Venice in the lengthy, slim escarpin from the Dior-Delman series in Paris; of medieval England inside the town bootee, half-manner between a shoe and a boot, designed by Charles Creed to go together with his autumn collection.

 It is a comparatively current development for the London couturiers to collaborate with shoe manufacturers.
-Michael, for his autumn series, designed suède shoes, made through Norvic, with what he referred to as a greyhound appearance – the last phrase and brand new line in tapering slenderness… Toes delivered to a great point, heels to a slender spike.
+For his autumn series, Michael designed suède shoes, made through Norvic, with what he referred to as a greyhound appearance – the last phrase and brand new line in tapering slenderness… Toes delivered to a great point, heels to a slender spike.
 Mattli showed suède footwear he had designed for Saxone in a new bluish-beige Uta shade; Hardy Amies, John Cavanagh, Norman Hartnell, and Digby Morton all designed shoes carried out by way of Rayne, one of the new Associate Members of the Incorporated Society of London Fashion Designers.